JuliaPlots/Plots.jl/README.md

  https://juliapkgstats.com/pkg/Plots
 )

+This is the DOI for all Versions, please follow the link to get the DOI for a specific version:<br>
 [![DOI](https://zenodo.org/badge/DOI/10.5281/zenodo.4725317.svg)](https://doi.org/10.5281/zenodo.4725317)
-This is the DOI for all Versions, please follow the link to get the DOI for a specific version.

 #### Created by Tom Breloff (@tbreloff)